 That’s why I was trying to clarify my situation.
 Once again, describing the problem as exact as possible turned out be very helpful.
 So my goal conflict had to come to the light of critical consideration.
 I became more aware of my actions, their reasons, and consequences.
 I adjusted my overall situation better than before: while I was ill, for example, I choose the meals that were easier to prepare, and I learned to be more considerate of myself and to ask others for help.

-So I discovered that I could favour myself in many more situations than I thought.
-That was neither failure, nor was I ashamed to be dependent on help.
-I was ill, and that was not a shame.
+So I discovered that I could favor myself in many more situations than I thought.
+That was neither a failure nor was I ashamed to be dependent on help.

-With inflamed joints, it is inappropriate to carry out heavy work.
-Part of the heavy work is then to cut an apple or a potato, to lift a box full of drinks, to carry a flower vase or to turn a key in the lock (certainly not against resistance).
+With inflamed joints, it is inappropriate to do too heavy work.
+And what is “too heavy” is defined by the current condition.
+For my joints, too heavy work included to cut an apple or a potato, to lift a box full of drinks, to carry a flower vase or to turn a key in the lock (especially not against resistance).

 What struck me first in the stark contrast between my need/my goal, my daily errands with family, work and household and my condition, I now even found in situations that I had experienced as a healthy person before the RA.
 I had put myself last and did overloading work I was not sufficiently trained for.
 Partly also because treating myself with care (like a healthy lifestyle with sports, nutrition and adequate sleep) did not belong to my knowledge of my needs and habits.
 I had defined more about my accomplishments for others, keeping them so busy that my own life was mostly stress and wear for myself.
 So I had put my health below other priorities – down and down until it vanished from my focus every day for a very long time until I got seriously ill from that behaviour.

-I had tried to fulfil expectations that others had or believed in, at least.
+I had tried to fulfil expectations that others had in me or that I at least believed them to have.
 Over time, I questioned these expectations and changed my life accordingly.

-With Byron Katie’s “The Work”, more stubborn fixations on negative beliefs can be solved, and unrealistic claims such as “I should / must” or “he/she should/must.”, revealed.
+With Byron Katie’s “The Work”, more persistent fixations on negative beliefs, such as “I should / must” or “he/she should/must” can be revealed and solved.

-Katie asks four (leading) questions about a stressful thoughts that cause ongoing sadness.
-How we regard such them, rational does not matter.
+Katie asks four (leading) questions about stressful thoughts that cause ongoing sadness.
+How we regard them, rational does not matter.
 She encourages the reader to be petty and to go into detail.

 We can’t escape ourselves.